 Connecticut Food Bank

-Our network of partner programs includes food pantries, soup kitchens, emergency shelters, residential programs, and day programs for low-income adults and children.
-Direct outreach programs, such as the Mobile Pantry, Kids’ BackPack Program, GROW Up with Good Nutrition Initiative and the Senior Supplemental Feeding Program provide underserved populations with healthy food and nutrition education.
+We serve local community-based partner programs that include food pantries, soup kitchens, emergency shelters, residential programs, and day programs for low-income adults and children.
+Direct outreach programs, such as the Kids' BackPack Program, the Mobile Pantry and the GROW!
+Up with Good Nutrition Initiative provide underserved populations with healthy food and nutrition education.